Use the low level tools directly.

 Create Bridge

-For systemd-networkd, create these files:
+For systemd-networkd, suppose your network interface is enp0s1, create these files:

 # /etc/systemd/network/25-br0.netdev